Frequently Asked Questions

 - The City receives information that casts doubt upon the continuing validity of the certification.

-If there is cause to suspect that FMLA leave is being used fraudulently, speak with your HR/FMLA Consultant about requesting a re-certification.
+If there is cause to suspect that FMLA leave is being used fraudulently, speak with your FMLA Coordinator about requesting a re-certification.

 - Leave for a matter not covered by the original certification requires its own certification.